manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex3_Create_Intune_Policies.md

 1. You should still be logged into LON-CL1 as the **Admin** and into Microsoft 365 as **Holly Dickson**.

-2. In your Edge browser, you should have a tab open for the **Microsoft Azure** portal that is displaying the **Compliance1** data compliance policy that you created in a prior lab.
-At the top of the screen is the following navigation thread: **Microsoft Endpoint manager Admin center > Device|Compliance Policies| Policies > Compliance1**. <br/>
+2. In your Edge browser, you should have a tab open in the **Microsoft Endpoint Manager admin center** that is displaying the **Compliance1** data compliance policy that you created in the earlier task. <br/>

-    In this thread, select **Apps**.
+    In the left-hand navigation pane, select **Apps**.

 3. In the **Apps | Overview** window, in the left-hand pane under the **Policy** group, select **App Protection policies**.

-4. In the **Apps | App protection policies** window, in the menu bar that appears above the list of policies, select **+Create Policy.** In the menu that appears, select **Windows 10**.
+4. In the **Apps | App protection policies** window, in the menu bar that appears above the list of policies, select **+Create policy.** In the drop-down menu that appears, select **Windows 10**.

 5. On the **Create policy** window, note the six steps that appear at the top of the page.
-You are currently in the **Step 1 - Basics** page.
+You are currently in the step **1 - Basics** page.
 Enter the following information:

     - Name: **Win10Policy**
     - Description: **Windows Information Protection policy for Windows 10 computers**